Color Fault-Tolerant Distance Preservers: \~{O}ptimal Size in Conditionally \~{O}ptimal Time: Other Types of CFT Preservers

-\begin{remark} The above proof crucially uses that shortest paths in $G$ are \emph{unique}, which we obtained by adding small perturbations to edge weights.
-For this reason, even if the original graph $G$ was unweighted, the function $\DP$ here is defined in terms of weighted graphs.
-Better bounds are known for the unweighted analog of $\DP$ (Bodwin and Vassilevska Williams~\cite{BodwinW21}); but these use ``sophisticated'' tiebreaking schemes for unweighted shortest paths, which might be ``in conflict'' with the restoration lemma, so we cannot apply them. \end{remark}
+\begin{remark} The correctness argument in the above proof crucially uses that shortest paths in $G$ are \emph{unique}, which we obtained by adding small perturbations to edge weights.
+For this reason, even if the original graph $G$ was unweighted, the function $\DP$ is defined in terms of weighted graphs.
+Better bounds are known for the unweighted analog of $\DP$ (Bodwin and Vassilevska Williams~\cite{BodwinW21}); but these are obtained using sophisticated shortest-paths tiebreaking for unweighted shortest paths which might be ``in conflict'' with the restoration lemma, so we cannot apply them. \end{remark}